 - VOLUME/PANNING: Mixer volume and panning for every track must at least be set to non-default values.
 Volume and panning must be automated so that they change as the piece place plays back on at least four tracks.

-- EFFECTS: At least one effect insert must be selected for each track in the piece.
+- EFFECTS: At least one audio effect must be selected for each track in the piece, and at least one midi effect must be included on a track.

 - Logistical Details – You must do the following: